 6.2 The SRPS should maintain, with due regard to the right to privacy and the need to protect confidentiality, full and complete records of the seafarers covered by their recruitment and placement system.
+The records should include but not be limited to:

+i. the seafarers' qualifications;

+ii.record of employment;

-The records should include but not be limited to: i. the seafarers' qualifications; ii. record of employment; iii. personal data relevant to employment; and iv. medical data relevant to employment 6.3 The SRPS should maintain a record of any complaints concerning their activities.
-7. Seafarer Employment Agreement 7.1.
-The SRPS shall inform the seafarer of their rights and duties under their employment agreements prior to or in the process of engagement and that proper arrangements are made for seafarers to examine their employment agreements before and after they are signed and for them to receive a copy of the agreement.
-Any seafarer employment agreement (Barbados Bulletin no. 203) shall contain at least the following particulars: i. the seafarer's full name, date of birth or age, and birthplace, ii. the ship-owner's name and address, iii. the place and date the seafarers' employment agreement is entered into, iv. the capacity in which the seafarer is to be employed, v. the amount of the seafarer's wages or, where applicable, the formula used for calculating it, vi. the amount of paid annual leave, or where applicable, the formula used for calculating it, vii.the termination of the agreement and the conditions thereof, including:
+iii.personal data relevant to employment; and

+iv. medical data relevant to employment

+6.3 The SRPS should maintain a record of any complaints concerning their activities.

+7. Seafarer Employment Agreement

+- 7.1.
+The SRPS shall inform the seafarer of their rights and duties under their employment agreements prior to or in the process of engagement and that proper arrangement are made for seafarers to examine their employment agreements before and after they are signed and for them to receive a copy of the agreement.
+Any seafarer employment agreement (see BMA Information Bulletin no. 142) shall contain at least the following particulars: - i. the seafarer's full name, date of birth or age, and birthplace, - ii. the shipowner's name and address, - iii. the place where and date when the seafarers' employment agreement is entered into, - iv. the capacity in which the seafarer is to be employed, - v. the amount of the seafarer's wages or, where applicable, the formula used for calculating it, - vi. the amount of paid annual leave, or where applicable, the formula used for calculating it, - vii. the termination of the agreement and the conditions thereof, including: - if the agreement is for an indefinite period, the conditions entitling either party to terminate it, as well as the required notice period which shall not be less for the shipowner than for the seafarer, - if the agreement is for a definite period, the date fixed for its expiry,